 All information and advice put forward is delivered in good faith but I have to be realistic and state:

 Every effort is made to provide honest, accurate information which is given in good faith.
 However, no responsibility is accepted for inaccuracies, discrepancies, negative outcomes, or any loss or harm, material or personal, resulting from the adoption of information contained in the Adrian Bright Powerboat Engineering website.

 Adrian Bright – Consultant Marine Engineer.
 A.B.N.
 15 414 870 185

 The marketing gurus would tell me to put ‘Our Vision’ and/or, ‘Mission Statement’ on this page, in the hope that you believe it!
 This entire website is those things; it is essentially my philosophy.
 It's an insight into my passion and the science and personal values I hold dearly.
 To understand the path that brought me here, check out the ‘Profile’ story on this page.
 It illustrates how the passion evolved - and has never diminished.

-The really disappointing aspect is the mindless damage being inflicted on this magical paradise.
-Massive coal mines and bulk shipping terminals, chemical and sediment run-off from farming, the all too obvious effects of global warming and the careless discarding of plastic rubbish, all contribute to this entire ecosystem dying at a truly alarming rate!
+The really disappointing aspect is the mindless damage that power and greed inflicts on this magical paradise.
+Massive coal mines and bulk shipping terminals, chemical and silt run-off from farming, the all too obvious effects of global warming and the careless discarding of plastic rubbish, all contribute to this entire ecosystem dying at a truly alarming rate!
 My powerboat passion appeared to be in conflict with my true values until I realised that the marine industry itself, while being part of the problem – has a huge moral obligation to be part of the solution.

-Some sectors of the marine industry, blinded by the propaganda, disseminate scripts of blatant misinformation about biofuels, without ever testing the negative claims for credibility.
-My friends who are aware of my background in motorsports, engine technology, powerboat racing and years specialising in fuel system components, will understand how easy it was for me to appreciate that the fuel developments were both an obvious path and an opportunity for me to truly engage in ‘doing something’ to make a difference!
+Some sectors of the marine industry, influenced by vested interests under threat, accepted scripts of blatant misinformation about alternative fuels, without ever testing the negative claims for credibility!
+Those aware of my background in motorsports, engine technology, powerboat racing and years specialising in fuel system components, will understand how easy it was for me to appreciate that the fuel developments were both an obvious path and an opportunity for me to truly engage in ‘doing something’ to make a difference!
 This opportunity now embraces, not only fuels, but the evolving power sources.